upbound/docs/content/xp-arch-framework/interface-integrations/git-and-gitops.md

 ### Integrate Crossplane with Argo

-Argo CD is a project that enables GitOps by implementing an `Application` resource, which provides a declarative approach to managing config management tooling for Kubernetes resources (for example, Helm and Kustomize) and a controller for handling the reconciliation loop for syncing the resources into the cluster (that is, updating the live state to match the desired state).
+Argo CD is a project that enables GitOps by implementing an `Application` resource, which provides a declarative approach to managing config management tooling for Kubernetes resources (for example, Helm and Kustomize) and a controller for handling the reconciliation loop for syncing the resources into the cluster (updating the live state to match the desired state).

 {{<img src="xp-arch-framework/images/argo.png" alt="An illustration of Argo" size="small" quality="100">}}